-Applicants may write the examination up to three times.
+Applicants may write the WJE up to three times.
 Provincial statutes may be obtained from the BC Laws website of the Queen's Printer for British Columbia (www.bclaws.ca).
-A summary document of legislation affecting psychology practice in BC can be found here(CPBC-RegulatoryDocumentSummaryofLegislationinBC\February-2019.pdf).

-The distribution of questions for the Written Jurisprudence Examination is provided below:
+The distribution of questions for the WJE is provided below: